MetaCenterCloudPuppet/cesnet-spark/README.markdown

 <a name="multihome"></a>
 ### Multihome

+Multihome is not supported.

-Use *SPARK_LOCAL_IP* in *environment* parameter to bind RPC listen address to 0.0.0.0:
+You may also need to set *SPARK\_LOCAL\_IP* to bind RPC listen address to the default interface:

     environment => {
       'SPARK_LOCAL_IP' => '0.0.0.0',
+      #'SPARK_LOCAL_IP' => $::ipaddress_eth0,
     }

-To bind to specific interface:

-    environment => {
-      'SPARK_LOCAL_IP' => $::ipaddress_eth1,
-    }

 <a name="upgrade"></a>
 ### Upgrade

-The best way is to refresh configrations from the new original (=remove the old) and relaunch puppet on top of it.
+The best way is to refresh configurations from the new original (=remove the old) and relaunch puppet on top of it.
 There is also problem with start-up scripts on Debian, which needs to be worked around, where Spark history server is used.

 For example: